 Guitar amplifier repair ( Tube & Solid State )

 We have been doing electronic repair and modifying of guitar amps for many many years.
 We are well versed in both solid state amplifier repair and tube amplifier repair.
-We stock most common tube types for installation in repair of tube amps and sell them over the counter as well.
-If you need an uncommon tube we have sources for most any tube used in a tube amp.
+We stock most common tube types for installation in repair of tube amps.
+If your amp repair ends up needing an uncommon tube we have sources for most any tube used in a tube amp.
 So whether it be a solid state amplifier repair, a tube amplifier repair or a modification of either a solid state amp or a tube amp we have the knowledge and experience to help you out.